Equation of a Line Calculator

 If there are any fractions in the equation, then multiply both sides by the denominator of the fractions to remove them.

-This is the standard form for linear equations, but numbers can also be expressed in standard form.
+This is the standard form for linear equations, but there are also other ways to express the equation of a line.

 Slope-Intercept Form Equation

-Slope-intercept form is one of the most frequently used equations to represent linear lines.
+Slope-intercept form is one of the most frequently used equations to represent a line.
 To use slope-intercept form, you need the slope and the y-intercept of the line.

 y = mx + b